tiipotto/tii/README.md

 `Router` itself is a Trait so you can fully customize what a `Router` might do, if you so desire.

-Humpty provides one `Router` implementation which does path based endpoint matching.
-This means you can register endpoints by path to the `Router` and if the request matches the path then your endpoint gets called and can produce a `Response`.
+Humpty provides one `Router` implementation which does path, method and media type based endpoint matching.
+This means you can register endpoints by path, method and media type to the `Router` and if the request matches all desired criteria then your endpoint gets called and can produce a `Response`.

 In addition to doing path based request matching the Default Humpty Router also allows for you to provide custom handling for Paths that have no endpoint,